JTSTAM02/my-pseudocode/pseudocode.md

   - IF hand is not convered in soap then put soap on hand
-  - ELSE begin scrubbing hands together
+  - ELSE begin scrubbing hands together (function)

   - IF scrubbing of hands is less than one minute, keep scrubbing hands together
-  - ELSE stop scrubbing
+  - ELSE stop scrubbing (function)

   - INIT Rinse hands with only water